 It's fairly simple to do...

-And there three main platforms you can upload your radio shows:
+And there several platforms you can upload your radio shows:

 Become an on-air talent people love